Advertiser Disclosure

 John F. Kennedy International Airport Terminal 7 level 1.
 Image Credit: John F. Kennedy International Airport

-Baggage claim and Customs and Immigration are located on level 1.
-There are very few places to eat or shop outside of the secure area on the arrivals or departure levels.
+Baggage claim and Customs and Immigration are on level 1.
+There are very few places to eat or shop outside of the secure area on the arrival or departure levels.

-John F Kennedy International Airport Terminal 7 Level 2
+John F Kennedy International Airport Terminal 7 Checkin

 John F. Kennedy International Airport Terminal 7 level 2.
 Image Credit: John F. Kennedy International Airport

-Check-in and the security checkpoint are located on level 2.
-When you clear security, you will need to take the escalator to level 3 for departures.
+Check-in and the security checkpoint are on level 2.
+When you clear security, you must take the escalator to level 3 for departures.

 Level 3 – Departure Concourse